Forensic Methodology

 Methodology Documentation

-Analysis methods documented in detail sufficient for independent verification.
-Each conclusion includes the analytical process by which it was reached.
+Analytical methods documented in sufficient detail for independent verification.
+Each finding includes the method by which it was reached.

 Confidence Assessment

-Findings categorised by confidence level based on corroboration, source reliability, and analytical certainty.
-Clear distinction between established facts and analytical conclusions.
+Findings classified by evidential weight based on documentary corroboration, source reliability, and the availability of alternative explanation.
+Distinction maintained between documented facts and analytical observations.

 Limitation Disclosure